Charge functions for all dimensional partitions: Abstract

 \section{Abstract}

-The charge functions for n-dimensional partitions are known for n=2,3,4 in the literature.
-We give the expression for arbitrary odd dimension in a recent work, and now further conjecture a formula for all even dimensional cases.
+The charge functions for $n$-dimensional partitions are known for $n=2,3,4$ in the literature.
+In a recent work, we gave the expression for arbitrary odd dimension; here we further conjecture a formula for all even-dimensional cases.
 This conjecture is proved rigorously for 6D, and numerically verified for 8D.